cjrequena/cjrequena.github.io/_drafts/en/2020-06-03-apache-kafka-architecture-questions-en.md

 Kafka can store on both - in memory initially and persisted on disk at an adjustable time after.

-**Is the retention time same for all brokers in a cluster?
-OR Can we set different retention time for each broker?**
+**Is the retention time the same for all brokers in a cluster?
+Or Can we set a different retention time for each broker?**

 Retention time can be set per topic, not per broker.